eccenca/cmem-plugin-csvcombine/README.md

 # cmem-plugin-csvcombine

-This eccenca Corporate Memory workflow plugin combines CSV files identified by a regular expression into one dataset.
+This eccenca Corporate Memory workflow plugin combines CSV files of the same structure identified by a regular expression into one dataset.
+It can be used as an alternative to using a zip archive of the files.
+The plugin checks the column headers for consistency, ignoring leading or trailing spaces.

 ## Parameters: